mollyviau/storefront-testing-suite/README.md

 This project is a focused testing engagement against a locally deployed instance of Saleor 3.23.
 Rather than attempting broad coverage of a large platform, the group selected three workflows that together form the core commercial path — a user must be able to authenticate, locate a product, and complete a purchase — and tested those in depth.

-The work combines manual test case execution, exploratory testing, black-box and white-box techniques, static analysis, defect investigation, and automated testing at both the user-interface and service levels.
+The work combines manual test case execution, exploratory testing, black-box and white-box techniques, static analysis, defect investigation, and automated testing at both the user-interface and API levels.

 ### Selected Workflows